G-PATE: Scalable Differentially Private Data Generator via Private Aggregation of Teacher Discriminators: : A Scalable Data Generative Method

 \subsection{Training the Student Generator}

-The major difference between \name{} and prior work is the training procedure for the generator.
-To better use privacy budget, \name{} only ensures differential privacy for the generator and allows the discriminator to learn private information.
-The privacy property is achieved by sanitizing all information propagated from the discriminators to the generator.
+To achieve better privacy budget efficiency, \name{} only ensures differential privacy for the generator and allows the discriminators to learn private information.

-For the convenience of privacy analysis, we separate \name{} into three parts: the teacher discriminators, the student generator, and the gradient aggregator.
+To ease privacy analysis, we decompose \name{} into three parts: the teacher discriminators, the student generator, and the gradient aggregator.
 To prevent the propagation of private information, the student generator does not have direct access to any information in any of the teacher discriminators.
-Consequently, we cannot train the student generator by ascending its gradient on the discriminators' loss.

-To solve this problem, we propose the use of \emph{adversarial perturbation}, which is a small manipulation on the fake record $x$ that causes the discriminator's loss on $x$ to increase.
-The adversarial perturbation is calculated by ascending $x$'s gradients on the loss of the discriminator.
-It teaches the student generator how to improve its fake records.

-In each training iteration, the student generator is updated in three steps: (1) A teacher discriminator generates adversarial perturbations for each record produced by the student generator.
-(2) The gradient aggregator takes the adversarial perturbations from all teacher models and generates a differentially private aggregation of them.
-(3) The student generator updates its weights based on the privately aggregated adversarial perturbation.
+Consequently, we cannot train the student generator by ascending its gradient based on loss of the discriminators. {To solve this problem, we calculate the backpropagated gradients on the fake record $x$ by ascending $x$'s gradients on the loss of the discriminator.
+This gradient vector can be viewed as an adversarial perturbation on $x$ that would cause the discriminator's loss on $x$ to increase.
+Therefore, adding the gradients to the generated fake record would teach the student generator how to improve the fake record.} In each training iteration, the student generator is updated in three steps: (1) A teacher discriminator generates \yh{the backpropagated gradients} for each record produced by the student generator.
+(2) The gradient aggregator takes the \yh{gradients} from all teacher models and generates a differentially private aggregation of them.
+(3) The student generator updates its weights based on the privately aggregated \yh{gradients}.
 The process is formally presented in Algorithm~\ref{algo:trainGen}.

-\paragraph{Generating Adversarial Perturbations.} Let $D$ be a teacher discriminator.
+\yh{\textbf{Backpropagating Gradients in the Discriminator.}} Let $D$ be a teacher discriminator.
 Given a fake record $x$, we use $\loss{D}(x)$ to represent $D$'s loss on $x$.
 In each training iteration, the weights of $D$ are updated by descending their stochastic gradients on $\loss{D}$.

-For each input fake record $x$, we generate an adversarial perturbation $\Delta x$ that guides the student generator on improving its output.
-By applying the perturbation on its output, the student generator would get an improved fake record $\hat{x} = x + \Delta x$ on which $D$ has higher loss.
+For each input fake record $x$, we generate \yh{a gradient vector} $\Delta x$ that guides the student generator on improving its output.
+By applying the perturbation on its output, the student generator would get an improved fake record $\hat{x} = x + \Delta x$ on which $D$ has a higher loss.
 Therefore, $\Delta x$ is calculated as $x$'s gradients on $\loss{D}$: